babylonchain/staking-api-service/internal/clients/unisat/README.md

 4. Configure the values for `unisat.host`, `limit`, `timeout`, etc. Refer to `config-docker.yml`.
 5. Ensure you also set up the `ordinals` configuration, as this is a dependency.
 6. Call the POST endpoint `/v1/ordinals/verify-utxos` as shown in the example below:
-7. The calls to unisat will only be triggered if ordinal service is not responding or returning errors
+7. The calls to unisat will only be triggered if the ordinal service is not responding or returning errors
 ```POST
 {
     "utxos": [